irenethebest/flight_delay_powerBI/README.md

 A page with a table showing the top 10 airports with the most delays.

 ## Data
 The flight delay data used in this project was obtained from the Bureau of Transportation Statistics.
-The data includes information on flights departing from U.S. airports between 2005 and 2020, and includes data on flight delays, cancellations, and diversions.
+The data includes information on flights departing from U.S. airports in 2019, and includes data on flight delays, cancellations, flight operators and weather information.
+Weather information is derived from weather channel API.
+The sample data used for the visualization is 10,000 data points per each month, totaling 120,000 data points.

 ## Contributing
 If you'd like to contribute to the project, please follow these guidelines: